Royal Navy during the Second World War: 1941

 At 05:35 on the morning of 24 May, the German ships were sighted by the battlecruiser Hood and the battleship Prince of Wales.
 After the distance had been reduced to 23 kilometres, the battle began at 05:52 with the Hood opening fire.
 However, the Hood initially mistook the Prinz Eugen for the Bismarck.
 While the British struggled to fire their guns, one of the German ships hit the Hood, causing a rapidly spreading fire amidships.
 Then, at around 06:00 in the morning, a huge explosion caused the Hood to break in two and sink within minutes.
 All but three of the 1,418 crew members were killed.
 The Prince of Wales continued the battle, but was hit several times before breaking off and retreating behind a wall of smoke.
 As the Bismarck had also taken a hit, damaging some of her fuel tanks, she was tracked down by the British due to leaking oil and eventually sunk, taking most of her crew with her.

 In the Mediterranean, the hope that the Italians could be defeated quickly faded.
-In fact, Italy even went on the offensive at the Battle of Cape Matapan, but was defeated by the Royal Navy.
+In fact, Italy went on the offensive at the Battle of Cape Matapan, but was defeated by the Royal Navy.
 For the majority of the year, the Italian forces merely escorted supply convoys.
-It was not until the end of the year that major fighting resumed with the First Naval Engagement in the Gulf of Syrte, which ended in draw.
+It was not until the end of the year that major fighting resumed with the First Naval Engagement in the Gulf of Syrte, which ended inconclusively.
 By now, Britain was not only fighting Nazi Germany alone (due to the collapse of the Western Front in May 1940 and the loss of France as an ally), but was also heavily engaged in the Mediterranean and the Middle East, which meant a complete reversal of pre-war strategic priorities, whereby the Mediterranean had to be abandoned if necessary in order to concentrate a large battle fleet and send it to East Asia.

-In August 1941, when the dual demands of the Atlantic and the Mediterranean were already severely overstretching the Navy's resources in terms of all types of ships, there was a danger of a Japanese attack on Singapore, the Royal Navy's naval base in East Asia.
-Even before the Japanese declared war on Great Britain on 7 December 1941, the British sent the Prince of Wales and the Repulse with their destroyer escort to Singapore on 3 December.
-The sinking of the Prince of Wales on 9 December marked the end of another difficult year for the Royal Navy.
+In August 1941, when the dual demands of the Atlantic and the Mediterranean were already severely overstretching the Navy's resources in terms of all types of ships, there was a danger of a Japanese attack on Singapore, the Royal Navy's base in East Asia.
+On 3 December, even before Japan declared war on 7 December, Britain sent the Prince of Wales and the Repulse to Singapore with their destroyer escort.
+Their loss on 9 December marked the end of another difficult year for the Royal Navy.